abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 Whenever you want Git to track set of code, you have to create a *repository*.
 A repository is simply the place were Git tracks your code over time.
 In RStudio, you can easily add a git repository to an existing project.
-A R project has been created for you.
+An R project has been created for you.
 Find it in the File browser and open it (myProject.Rproj).
 To add a Git repository to that project, click *Tools* -> *Project Options* -> *Git/SVN*.
 Set the 'Version Control System' to be 'Git'.
 Click <strong>Yes</strong> twice.

 Notice that a new file was created in your project directory called ```.gitignore```.
 Open that file.
 How many lines of text does it contain (including new or empty lines)?